PaperMC/Paper/CONTRIBUTING.md

 very lenient with all submitted PRs, but there are still some guidelines you can follow to make the approval process go more smoothly.

-## Use a Personal Fork and not Organization
+## Use a Personal Fork and not an Organization

 Paper will routinely modify your PR, whether it's a quick rebase or to take care of any minor nitpicks we might have.
-Often, it's better for us to solve these problems for you than make you go back and forth trying to fix it yourself.
+Often, it's better for us to solve these problems for you than make you go back and forth trying to fix them yourself.

 Unfortunately, if you use an organization for your PR, it prevents Paper from modifying it.
 This requires us to manually merge your PR, resulting in us